robbue/jquery.spinr/README.md

 ## Browser Support Details

-All modern browsers including IE8.
+All modern browsers, including IE8 and touch devices.
-Standalone could have less support on touch devices.
+Standalone have less support on touch devices.

 ## Usage